 Test Automation Services in Boston

 Appsierra provides test automation for Boston companies through expert-supervised pods delivered from India with real ET (UTC−5/−4) overlap — building and maintaining reliable automation frameworks wired into CI/CD for fast, low-flake feedback.
-You get vetted, senior-reviewed test automation for Boston's biotech and edtech sectors: accountable, evaluation-gated and de-risked on a paid pilot, at a fraction of local in-house cost.
+You get vetted, senior-reviewed delivery — evaluation-gated and de-risked on a paid pilot.
+It suits Boston's biotech and edtech teams.

 Boston's Biotech, Edtech, Robotics employers need test automation that keeps pace with their release cadence without the cost and lead time of hiring locally.
 Appsierra gives Boston companies a managed test automation pod — matched to your stack, supervised by a senior engineer who owns the quality bar, and gated by our own evaluation tooling — so test automation services is accountable and outcome-owned, not a body-shop contract.